 Create a secure “dog zone”

 Even the sweetest, best-behaved dog can get lonely or cause trouble when left to their own devices.
-I’ve learned that having his own special den helps Radar feel secure.
+I’ve learned that having his own special den helps my dog, Radar, feel secure.
 These days, when I say “crate time!” he happily walks into his crate and curls up on his blankie with a durable chew toy.

 For dogs who need more space than a crate, choose a secure area of your home, whether it’s the entire living room, a bedroom, or a small portion of the kitchen sectioned off.
 Here’s what you’ll need: